mattldawson/dts/docs/integration/index.md

 # DTS Integration Guide

-This document lists all of the things you must do in order to integrate your database with the BER Data Transfer System (DTS) in order to take advantage of its file and metadata transfer capabilities.
+This document lists all of the components that the Data Transfer System (DTS) expects from any database with which it interacts.
+Your organization must implement each of these components in order to integrate its database(s) with the DTS in order to take advantage of its file and metadata transfer capabilities.

 We have tried to cover all the necessary topics comprehensively here, but there's no substitute for a real person when confusion arises, so please don't